lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 ### Byte-Formatted Programming Mode

+This section applies to I2C in the host mode.
 The state machine-controlled mode allows for higher-speed operation with less frequent software interaction.
 In this mode, the I2C pins are controlled by the I2C state machine, which in turn is controlled by a sequence of formatting indicators.
 The formatting indicators indicate: